UnscriptedVN/core/README.md

 Unscripted Core contains the source code for most, if not all, of the logic for the game.
 This logic includes, but is not limited to:

-- Player objects
+- User interface controls and splash screens
-- Credits scenes
+- Credits sequencing
+- Definitions for images and audio
-- Minigame code not handled by [Fira](https://fira.marquiskurt.net)
+- Minigame frontend logic (not covered by [Fira](https://github.com/UnscriptedVN/fira))
-- Utility functions such as getting a username, getting Feather icons, etc.
+- Open-sourced assets such as images and audio
-- User interfaces and splash screen animations
+- Classes and logic for player data
+- Logic for build configurations

 ### Why are assets not included?